tomaka/luawrapper/README.md

     lua.executeCode("a:add(3)");

     std::cout << lua.readVariable<Foo>("a").value;  // 8

+The template parameter must be a pointer-to-member-function type.
+The callback must take as first parameter a reference to the object.

 There is an alternative syntax if you want to register a function for a pointer type, because it is illegal to write `void (Foo*::*)(int)`.